Best Probiotics for bloating

 Bifidobacterium lactis lives normally in our intestine and helps with digestion.
 The strain HN0199 reduces gut transit time.
 This is the amount of time it takes food to pass through the gut and shouldn’t be too slow.
-When consumed for 28 days, Bifidobacterium lactis HN0199 reduced bloating by reducing transit time and constipation in clinical trial participants.
+When consumed for 28 days, Bifidobacterium lactis HN0199 reduced bloating by reducing transit time and relieving constipation in clinical trial participants.

 Bifidobacterium lactis Bi-07® 8

 In a clinical study, Bifidobacterium lactis Bi-07® 8 reduced bloating when consumed twice a day for 4 weeks and 8 weeks compared to the placebo group.

 Lactobacillus plantarum is a bacteria found in many foods, especially dairy products.
 It occurs naturally in our gut and aids in digestion, especially carbohydrates.

 In a clinical study, Lactobacillus plantarum Lp299v ®10 liquid suspension resolved abdominal discomfort and bloating after 2 weeks.
 It also helped with constipation and irregularity.

 Lactobacillus plantarum OM, the probiotic strain in P3OM, is a special strain of L. plantarum.
 P3OM produces substances that fight against harmful bacteria, viruses, and yeasts.
 It also delivers many of the same health benefits as other L. plantarum strains, but it can better survive stomach acid.
 In addition, it produces protein-digesting enzymes, helping with protein digestion and assimilation.

 Bifidobacterium infantis 35624